heejinzzz/lawnet/README.md

 ```

 ## Train
-Train the LaWNet model on RAVDESS or CREMA-D dataset:
+You can also train a new LaWNet model on RAVDESS or CREMA-D dataset:

 ```shell
 python main.py --dataset {dataset}